 Water Vole Surveys

 Water Vole

-Water Vole are protected under the Wildlife and Countryside Act, 1981 (as amended).
+Water Vole Arvicola amphibius are protected under the Wildlife and Countryside Act 1981 (as amended).

-• Intentionally damage or obstruct the access to any structure or place which water vole use for shelter or protection
+• intentionally damage, destroy, or obstruct access to any structure or place used for shelter or protection (e.g. burrows)

-The best time of year to conduct surveys can be found in our ecology calendar.
+The optimal timing for surveys can be found in our ecology calendar.

+Water Vole Surveys